-• Undrafted free agent originally signed by the San Diego Chargers in 2015 who has appeared in 59 games and made 41 starts, compiling 172 receptions for 2,746 yards and 21 TDs, while also appearing in two postseason contests, starting one, and recording seven receptions for 103 yards.
+• Undrafted free agent originally signed by the San Diego Chargers in 2015 who has appeared in 60 games and made 41 starts, compiling 175 receptions for 2,837 yards and 22 TDs, while also appearing in two postseason contests, starting one, and recording seven receptions for 103 yards.

-• Became the second Raider in franchise history to record at least one receiving TD in each of the first four weeks of the season, joining Mervyn Fernandez (1989).

-• In his Raiders debut, posted his eighth career 100-yard game and first against the Denver Broncos.
-Led the team with 105 receiving yards on six receptions and scored one TD.

-• Since 2015, no player has tallied more TD receptions of at least 75 yards (four).

-• Among players with a minimum of 150 receptions since 2015, ranks tied third in the NFL with a 16.0-yard average per reception.

-- Set career highs in 2016 with 69 receptions for 1,059 yards and seven TDs.
+- Became the second Raider in franchise history to record at least one receiving TD in each of the first four weeks of the season, joining Mervyn Fernandez (1989).
+Has recorded a touchdown reception in five straight contests, the longest active streak in the NFL. - In his Raiders debut, posted his eighth career 100-yard game and first against the Denver Broncos.
+Led the team with 105 receiving yards on six receptions and scored one TD. - Since 2015, no player has tallied more TD receptions of at least 75 yards (four). - Among players with a minimum of 150 receptions since 2015, ranks third in the NFL with a 16.2-yard average per reception. - Set career highs in 2016 with 69 receptions for 1,059 yards and seven TDs.

+2019 KEY Acquisitions - DEFENSE